Thurgood Marshall School of Law

-The Thurgood Marshall School of Law (TMSL) is an ABA-accredited law school in Houston, Texas, that awards Juris Doctor and Master of Law degrees.
-It is part of Texas Southern University.
+The Thurgood Marshall School of Law (TMSL) is the ABA-accredited law school of Texas Southern University, a historically Black public university in Houston, Texas.
+It awards Juris Doctor and Master of Law degrees.
 Thurgood Marshall School of Law is a member-school of the Thurgood Marshall College Fund and Association of American Law Schools.

 History

 The history of TMSL can be traced back to a 1946 lawsuit implicating protections for racial minorities under the U.S. Constitution, Sweatt v.
 Painter, brought by Heman M. Sweatt, and tried by Thurgood Marshall.
 The Texas Constitution mandated separate but equal facilities for whites and blacks.
-Mr. Sweatt was refused admission to the University of Texas School of Law because he was black.
-In order to pre-empt the possibility of Mr. Sweatt obtaining a successful court order, the legislature passed Texas State Senate Bill 140, which established a university to offer courses of higher learning in law, pharmacy, dentistry, journalism, education, arts and sciences, literature, medicine, and other professional courses.
+Sweatt was refused admission to the University of Texas School of Law because he was black.
+In order to pre-empt the possibility of Sweatt obtaining a successful court order, the legislature passed Texas State Senate Bill 140, which established a university to offer courses of higher learning in law, pharmacy, dentistry, journalism, education, arts and sciences, literature, medicine, and other professional courses.
 It opened in 1946 as the "Texas State University for Negroes," and later changed its name in Texas Southern University in 1951.

 In 2016, TMSL began to offer a Master of Laws in Immigration and Naturalization Law.
 The program is the first Masters of Law program in the nation to focus on immigration law.

 In 2017, The American Bar Association (ABA) formally censured the school as "being out of compliance with its nondiscrimination standard as well as the standard that requires disclosure of information to the ABA.
 More specifically, an ABA site visit team found evidence of gender discrimination and sexual harassment at the law school" and was "required to establish a plan to eliminate gender discrimination and sex harassment."
-Months prior, the ABA had also "found Texas Southern (TMSL) out of compliance with the standards meant to ensure schools only admit students who appear capable of graduating and passing the bar."
-In 2020, the ABA concluded TMSL is in compliance with all accreditation standards.
+Months prior, the ABA had also "found Texas Southern University School of Law (TMSL) out of compliance with the standards meant to ensure schools only admit students who appear capable of graduating and passing the bar."
+In 2020, the ABA concluded TMSL was in compliance with all accreditation standards.

-For 2020, the law school is ranked No. 146-192, by U.S. News & World Report.
-Schools are ranked according to their performance across a set of widely accepted indicators of excellence.

-Student Demographics and Bar Passage Rate

-As of October, 2018, 56% of the student body was African-American, 5% Asian-American, 11% White, 26% Hispanic, and 2% Other.